jlsam/ot-node_ansible/README.md

 At the root of the repository, run

   $`ansible-playbook manage_servers.yml -i hosts`

 ### Acknowledgements

-The Origin Trail installation procedure was based in [this bash script](https://github.com/OriginTrail/ot-node/blob/v6/develop/installer/installer.sh) and with the help of community members in [Telegram](https://t.me/otnodegroup).
+The installation procedure was based in [the offical bash script installer](https://github.com/OriginTrail/ot-node/blob/v6/develop/installer/installer.sh) and had help of community members in [Telegram](https://t.me/otnodegroup).